 Personalized Jelly Roll Quilt Pattern

 Do you like gifting quilts?
 Try this easy personalized jelly roll quilt pattern.
-If you are a prolific quilter, gifting comes natural, right?!
+If you are a prolific quilter, gifting comes naturally, right?!
 Who can keep all that goodness for themselves?

 We have friends who became foster parents to a young woman, Alicia, about to “age out” of the system.
-This means, in my state, once a child turns 19, they are on their own.
+This means, that in my state, once a child turns 19, they are on their own.
 I started to think about that.
 As time drew closer for Alicia to move into her own apartment I remembered how hard it was when I moved out of my family home.
-Where would I find furniture, kitchen items, bedding and bathroom supplies.
+Where would I find furniture, kitchen items, bedding, and bathroom supplies?
 Having a great family support system made my transition easy.
-However, transition for these “aging out” teens is a bit more tricky.
+However, the transition for these “aging out” teens is a bit more tricky.

 Since God put a strong burden on my heart to help Alicia in some way, I decided to make her a quilt.
 Alicia likes purple so I found a Kaffe Fassett jelly roll and started to play with design.
-I wanted to make it simple with hopes to make more of these in the future.
+I wanted to make it simple with the hope of making more of these in the future.

 I felt it was important to have Alicia’s name on it.
 It gives her full claim to it and it is hers to keep.
 She doesn’t have to share it or leave it behind.